-There are two basic legal obligations common to directors of all corporations: a director must act in "good faith" and he or she must act with "reasonable care."
+There are two basic legal obligations common to directors of all corporations: a director must act in "good faith" and he or she must act with "reasonable

 Essentially, acting in good faith means putting loyalty to a corporation above personal gain for oneself.
 A director who hears of a business opportunity must report it to his corporation to determine whether it is interested, instead of promptly pursuing the opportunity himself.
-A director should report to his or her board if he has personal financial interests in any purchase of goods or services being considered by the board; in case of such a conflict he should not vote.
-Generally speaking, problems of good faith occur when a director tries to obtain personal advantage for himself, his family, or his friends through his board position.
+A director should report to his or her

 STOCKHOLDERS HEAR Ahtna treasurer announce dividend at annual meeting in 1975.
 While most of the resonsibility for achievement of corporate goals rests with directors and staff of corporations, stockholders themselves have a share in it.
-While their role in corporate affairs is a limited one, they ought to bring to it the same attributes they look for in their directors.
+While their role in corporate affairs is a limited one, they Ahtna, Inc. Photograph by Frank Flavin ought to bring to it the same attributes they look for in their directors.